-Things You Wanted To Know About The Police But Were Too Afraid To Ask
+Things You Wanted To Know About The Police But Were Too Afraid To Ask working for the practical realisation of human rights in the countries of the Commonwealth

 Commonwealth Human Rights Initiative

 Commonwealth Human Rights Initiative

 The Commonwealth Human Rights Initiative (CHRI) is an independent, non-partisan, international non-governmental organisation, mandated to ensure the practical realisation of human rights in the countries of the Commonwealth.
 In 1987, several Commonwealth professional associations founded CHRI.
 They believed that while the Commonwealth provided member countries a shared set of values and legal principles from which to work and provided a forum within which to promote human rights, there was little focus on the issues of human rights within the Commonwealth.